jfjensen/CarND-Vehicle-Detection/writeup_jfj_1.md

 First the HOG, histogram features and spatial features were extracted from the vehicle and non-vehicle datasets using the function `extract_features()` which is implemented in the file `util_functions.py`.
 The function is called at lines #47 and #53 for the two datasets respectively.
 The extracted features are combined into one dataset.

 Then, a scaler is trained in order to normalize the data features.
 This scaler is the `sklearn.preprocessing.StandardScaler`.
-This scaler is saved to a pickle file at line #93 for use in the detection functions.
+It is saved to a pickle file at line #93 for use in the detection functions.

 Once the data is scaled, it is split in to a training and test/validation set at line #73.
 The test/validation set is set to be 20% of the dataset.

 Finally a linear SVM is created using `sklearn.svm.LinearSVC` (in line #79) and trained using the data (in line #83).
 The SVM is run with the default arguments provided by the `sklearn` library.
 The SVM is also saved to a pickle file for use with the detection functions.

+The test/validation accuracy was > 99.2%.

 ###Sliding Window Search